 Every MVP is different and must be carefully defined.
 Below are some guidelines that will help you craft your investor friendly minimum viable product.

-Certain ideas, such as Facebook, Mint, and Dropbox grab investors’ interest based on the number of active users.
-Others require having to pay customers with a product like HubSpot.
+Certain ideas, such as Facebook, Mint and Dropbox grab investors’ interest based on the number of active users.
+Others require having paying customers with a product like HubSpot.
 Based on your product idea, you need to understand which one is right for you.
 The easiest way to choose the target customer engagement is to identify if your product requires huge data to be successful or if it can be a standalone tool.
-In the former, you will need customer registrations and in the latter, you will need to have paying customers.
+In the former, you will need customer registrations and in the latter you will need to have paying customers.

 Another parameter to identify the right customer engagement is to categorize your product into B2B and B2C.
 Most B2C products require a large number of registrations, and B2B proves itself on the grounds of paying customers.

 Your customers may register initially due a some attraction factor sexy ui for example and may never come back.
 Ensure your MVP has enough reasons for the customers to come back and find value in your product.
 Showing your vision for the product extremely clearly is one of the ways to do it.